RaphaelRohner/tron-chain-scanner_milestone4/README.md

 * javaScript - for site functionality and to access Tronlink
 * jQuery 3.4.1.min - to build the search function and reduce coding
 * Bootstrap 4.5.3.min - to style the site and make it responsive
-* FontAwesome - to get all those lovely icons
+* FontAwesome - to get all the icons
-* Google Fonts - to use Lato
+* Google Fonts - to use Lato font
 * Django 3.1.3 - to create the projects app structure
 * Django Allauth - to create user login system
 * Django Toasts - to create messages on the website